 Add this to your list of things to do in the Florida Keys — especially for kids.

-~ Next time you head south on the Overseas Highway for an outing in the Keys, take a few minutes to stop at MM 93.6 in Tavernier.
+Next time you head south on the Overseas Highway for an outing in the Keys, take a few minutes to stop at MM 93.6 in Tavernier for the Florida Keys Wild Bird Center.

-Wander along a boardwalk through a mangrove forest and visit the Florida Keys Wild Bird Center, a volunteer-run facility with an informal, backyard sort of feel.
+Wander along a boardwalk through a mangrove forest and visit dozens of birds rescued in the Florida Keys at this volunteer-run facility with an informal, backyard sort of feel.

 It’s a great place to bring kids; a stop will only take 15 or 20 minutes, unless you decide to linger.